Day 1 - Kilimanjaro Airport to Moshi

 It is between 3 and 4 hours of driving to reach Londorossi Gate the starting point for the climb.
 It's an interesting drive through some remote country so keep your eye out for wildlife.
 Another few hours of formalities with the park rangers at the gate and you will be on the trail.
 The trail goes through the lowland forests where you're likely to spot the large Colobus monkeys which are fairly common.

 The first part of the days trek is fairly steep as you climb up out of the jungle and into the moorland ecosystem dominated by Giant Heathers and a variety of grasses and wildflowers.
-You will first reach Shira Ridge before the trail continues slightly downhill across the broad expanse of the Shira Plateau to Shira 1 Camp.
+You will first reach Shira Ridge before the trail continues slightly downhill across the broad expanse of the Shira Plateau to Shira 1 Camp for rest and lunch.
+We then continue on to Shira 2 camp across the Shira Plateau, and are able to admire the Western Breach if the skies are clear.
+Today's long day allows us more time to acclimatize at the higher camps with shorter days before our big summit day.

 Day 6 - Barafu High Camp